UEDev106/background_effect/README.md

 # background_effect

 This is project of JavaScript while click on button generates random background Color

 <br>
-Author is ALI Raza
+Author is ALI Raza Watto